junaid-mohammad/InkSync/README.md

 ## ✨ Credits

 Built by Junaid Arif.
 Inspired by real-world web application architecture and designed as a scalable full-stack showcase.

+## Problems with Azure Workflows, so GitHub Workflows Chosen Instead